 - Once you’ve finished the flushing and run the engine out of fuel, turn off the key and the battery switch.
 This flushing procedure should take a total of about five to ten minutes.

-- Wipe everything down and spray with an anti-corrosive like WD 40 or Lear Corrosion Block.
-Be sure to lubricate all the moving parts such as the shift and throttle cables, carburetor linkages, etc.
+- Wipe everything down and spray with a corrosion inhibitor..
+Lubricate all the moving parts such as the shift and throttle cables, carburetor linkages, etc.

 - Replace the cowling and wipe it down.
 Keep a canvas or plastic cover on the engine between trips.

 Changing out cracked fuel lines for new EPA compliant low permeation lines is better for the environment, safer and saves fuel.

 - Periodically check the fuel line for cracks and worn spots.

 - Make sure the fuel primer bulb is not cracked and is pliable.

 - Make sure the fuel-line fittings seat properly and don’t leak.